seamicole/python-django-rest-demo/README.md

 #### Startswith and Endswith

 The `startswith` and `endswith` filters match results based on whether the value of a given string field either starts or ends with a specified substring.
-Again, the `i` operator can be applied to make them case-insenstive.
+Again, the `i` modifier can be applied to make them case-insenstive.

 The following requests will return a list of countries whose name starts with "United":